Becoming You With Julie

 • Optional ingredients for the crunchy topping: oats, nuts, coconut sugar, peanut butter, maple syrup (or agave nectar), cinnamon, and sea salt

-See the recipe card for quantities.
+See the recipe card for the exact ingredients and quantities.

 You’ll find the complete recipe with measurements in the recipe card below.